apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Steps to build the release artifacts
 ------------------------------------
-The release is built using the Maven release plugin.
+The release is built using the Maven release plugin (if your platform is Windows with Cygwin, see [Appendix C](#Appendix_C:_Cygwin)).
 See the [Performing a Maven Project Release](https://maven.apache.org/developers/release/maven-project-release-procedure.html) guide for more details.
 Make sure you have added the pgp key information in you maven settings file, especially if you have more than one key installed locally.
 See [Appendix B](#b) for the details.

 In case you don't feel comfortable to keep the passwords in the file `~/.m2/settings.xml` forever, you need to set it now temporarily.